🔰 Introduction to Robo-Advisors

 (8) Nutmeg Robo-Advisor (Alexa=89,000)

-Nutmeg offer robo advice when investing in Collective Investment Vehicles and primarily ETFs.
-These are some key points for Nutmeg's robo-advisor services:
+Nutmeg offers robo-advisory services focused on investing in Collective Investment Vehicles, primarily ETFs.
+Here are some key points of Nutmeg's robo-advisor services:

 -